Gravitational Atoms from Topological Stars: Introduction

-In the case of topological solitons, the perfectly reflecting inner boundary condition, resulting from the smooth end of spacetime in their interior, would imply that the states of such massive fields are not only bound at infinity, but also have nowhere to dissipate to at the surface of the soliton.
-We expect then that topological solitons will display a normal mode spectrum in addition to their QNMs - a property that is unattainable for the BHs of GR.
-This clear difference in the response to massive perturbations (between BHs and TSs) undoubtedly opens an interesting new avenue for exploration in view of the vast amount of research that has followed from the discovery of superradiant clouds around BHs.
+In the case of topological solitons, the perfectly reflecting inner boundary condition, resulting from the smooth end of spacetime in their interior, would imply that the states of such massive fields are not only bound at infinity, but also experience no dissipation at the surface of the soliton.
+We expect then that topological solitons will display a normal mode spectrum in addition to their QNMs -- a property that is unattainable for the BHs of GR.
+This clear difference between BHs and TSs in the response to massive perturbations undoubtedly opens an interesting new avenue for exploration in view of the vast amount of research that has followed from the discovery of superradiant clouds around BHs.